 3 Ways to Sell Smaller Sizes of Art For More Money

 Back in the day, when I first started to sell paintings, I learned a useful trick.
-The way to make small pictures look bigger is to mount them with very wide borders.
+The way to make small pictures look bigger is to mount them with very wide borders and thin frames.

-They look stylish and because they ‘look’ bigger you can command a higher price.
+They look stylish and because they ‘look’ bigger, you can command a higher price.
+It’s a great way to earn more money with no extra effort.
 It’s that simple.

-Another ploy is to sell your artwork in sets and if you can make prints that all conform to one standard size you are onto a winner.
+Another ploy is to sell your artwork in sets or in a coherent series.
+Ideally, your pictures should be logically themed.
+It’s also in your best interest to make prints that all conform to one standard size.

-Buyers, by which I mean mostly women, want things to match.
+Buyers, by which I mean mostly women, want their pictures to match.
 In my case they might go for an African theme, just cats, or mother and baby pictures, you get the idea.

 Check this out: 12 Wildlife Art Bestsellers (Use These Subjects to Make Money)